SMore1007/NUCLEO-F446RE-Projects/4_Blink_Led_Via_UART/README.md

 ## Software Requirements

-- ARM GCC toolchain or any compatible compiler
 - STM32CubeIDE for development and debugging
 - OpenOCD or similar flashing tool
+- Serial Monitor (I used Ardunio IDE)

 ---